See something you'd like to read? Send me an email at kyletwilson at gmail.com. You can also check out my page on New Play Exchange here.

 Jasper Lynch is back in town after a stint in an Oklahoma mental health ward, and he's determined to stay, no matter how bad the place wants rid of him.
 His girlfriend Amber is having his baby and he wants to do right by them, even finding a job and a place to stay.
 After three kids turn up missing, he and his buddies Chad and Ricky become easy scapegoats and he starts to wonder if he should've just stayed gone from Bumblebee for good.
 THE BUTCHER OF BUMBLEBEE is the second in a trilogy of plays about Bumblebee, Arkansas.

-- Semi-Finalist, O’Neill Playwrights Conference, January 2013
+- Semi-Finalist, National Playwrights Conference at the O'Neill Theater Center, January 2013

 - Developmental Readings, Circle Readings, Los Angeles, CA, directed by Diana Wyenn, April-May 2012